Taxes, spending and borrowing all higher as the new Labour government seeks to 'rebuild' the UK

 The overall tax burden is forecast to rise from 36.4% of the U.K's annual GDP in 2024/25, to a “historic high” of 38.3% in 2027/28, according to the independent Office for Budget Responsibility.

-The biggest single tax increase — worth 25 billion pounds — is a rise of 1.2 percentage points in national insurance contributions paid by employers.
-The levy, which pays for benefits and helps fund the NHS, will remain unchanged for employees.
+The biggest single tax increase — worth 25 billion pounds — is a rise of 1.2 percentage points in national insurance contributions paid by employers and which will be paid on lower salaries .
+The levy, which was originally designed to pay for benefits and help fund the NHS but which is really absorbed into the overall tax take, will remain unchanged for employees.
 Reeves insisted that many smaller businesses will not be affected as she doubled an allowance that helps them offset their liability.

-Billions more will also come from increases in capital gains tax and closing loopholes in the way inherited money is taxed, while other revenues will come from increasing taxes on those who use private jets or send their children to fee-paying schools.
+Billions more will come from increases in capital gains tax and closing loopholes in the way inherited money is taxed, and raising taxes on those who use private jets or send their children to fee-paying schools.

-One tax that was surprisingly left unchanged was the levy that drivers pay at the gas pump, while taxes on most alcoholic drinks were increased — though a pint of draught beer or cider was cut by a penny.
+One tax that was surprisingly left unchanged was the levy that drivers pay at the gas pump, but taxes on alcoholic drinks were increased — though a pint of draught beer or cider was cut by a penny.

 She also set aside 11.8 billion pounds to compensate victims of an infected blood scandal in the 1970s and 1980s and 1.8 billion pounds to compensate victims of the Post Office Horizon scandal, in which hundreds of branch managers were wrongly convicted of theft and fraud as a result of a faulty computer system.